Jul

 Everybody can become a member of the Iron Web just by realizing that he owns himself and acting accordingly.
 There is not a secret hand shake but a very public symbol.
 Here it is…

-If you want to know the symbology behind it you will have to get the book from Larken and I suggest you get at least a four-pack because you will want to give some away to friends.
+If you want to know the symbolism behind it you will have to get the book from Larken and I suggest you get at least a four-pack because you will want to give some away to friends.

 Displaying this symbol here signals that I consider myself a member of the Iron Web and – maybe I am making history – could it be that a commercial web site I am involved in – ThaiDye.com – is the first commercial web site that proudly displays the symbol of the Iron Web?